US STOCKS-Wall St falls as Amazon-Whole Foods deal crushes retailers

 The deal by Amazon, a proven retail disruptor, is seen as a threat to supermarket chains and grocers, given the company's readiness to sacrifice margins for market share.

-Wal-Mart sank 6.2 percent to $74.03 even as the big- box chain strengthened its ecommerce presence by buying online men's fashion retailer Bonobos for $310 million on Friday.
+Wal-Mart sank 6.2 percent to $74.03 even as the big box retailer strengthened its ecommerce presence by buying online men's fashion retailer Bonobos for $310 million on Friday.
 The stock weighed the most on the S&P 500 and the Dow.

 "Dominant players like Wal-Mart, Kroger, Costco, and Target now have to look over their shoulders at the Amazon train coming down the tracks," said Charlie O'Shea, lead retail analyst at Moody's Investors Service.